atrusofthefuture/aoedelinux32/README.md

 `$ startx`

 **Recommendations:
 If you have >4GB of RAM, consider inserting 'copytoram=y' into the kernel parameters at the bootloader screen.
 This command loads the entire image into RAM, which speeds up program execution at the cost of occupying a large portion of active memory.
 CPU performance may be improved at some cost to security by disabling mitigations with "mitigations=off".
-It is recommended to turn of wifi if interruptions to live audio capture occur.**
+It is recommended to turn off wifi if interruptions to live audio capture occur.**

 Audio:
   The JACK Audio Connection Kit is a popular routing backend for Linux audio and Aoede includes he qjackctl GUI interface; many audio apps will ask to start JACK, although they do not all require it